What Are Headaches?

 Call the doctor if your child's headaches:

 - are happening a lot more than usual

 - don't go away easily

-Also note whether other symptoms accompany the headaches, which can help the doctor identify what might be causing them.
-Call the doctor if your child also has any of these symptoms:
+Also note whether other symptoms happen with the headaches.
+This can help the doctor find what might be causing them.
+Call the doctor if your child has a headache and:

-- headache following a head injury or loss of consciousness
+- got the headache after a head injury or loss of consciousness

 - visual changes

 - tingling sensations

 - trouble walking or standing